techbrett/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

   For more information, see [CQD access role](./turning-on-and-using-call-quality-dashboard.md#assign-admin-roles-for-access-to-cqd).

   > [!NOTE]
-  > If a user is assigned a CQD access role and a voice applications policy, the CQD role will take precendence and the user will see all the Auto attendants, Call queues and Agents in the tenant.
+  > If a user is assigned a CQD access role and a voice applications policy, the CQD role takes precendence and the user can see all the Auto attendants, Call queues, and Agents in the tenant.

 ## V3.x.x desktop installation